appernetic/hugo-bootstrap-premium/README.md

 * Added exampleSite folder.
 * Added correct image links to images in the README file.

+## Nown bugs

+* Header image has no left margin in mobile devices.

 ## Changes and enhancements by [Murali Rath](https://github.com/mmrath/hugo-bootstrap/) from the original theme
 * Modified to work with bootstrap and bootswatch
 * ...many other small layout tweaks!